Series 310 HWH Leveling System & Spacemaker Room Extension System

 Update: Sept.
 2016

 There were maybe 3 times I had to lever the RR jack up during those 2K miles.
 Usually it would slowly retract to within 1-2″ of the top, which is a symptom of a weak spring.
-But then the alarm would beep incessantly.
+It would slowly move into position but never again had that ‘snap’ like symptom.
+But those times it didn’t want to retract then the alarm would beep incessantly.
 Sometimes just running the engine while it brought the air pressure up would cause the jack to slowly climb up to park position.
 Other times, not.
 So I got into the habit of helping that jack the last couple inches with the lever when necessary.
 Since then, I’ve replaced that big horky 2 X 4 with a much more convenient 1 X 2.
 And I’ve ordered a couple sets of replacement springs.
 The new type with the tapered ends that are suppose to have more oomph.
 I’ll have a mechanic installed them down in Mexico this fall.
 The 2 sets (4 springs total – 2 per jack) cost $70 from an eBay dealer.
 I’ll do the fronts some other time…the dealer was out of stock and only had two sets.

 Update Jan. ’17: